agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 GridWorld.draw(world, {trajectory: [startState]});
 ~~~~

 We start with a *deterministic* transition function.
 In this case, Alice's risk of falling down the steep hill is solely due to softmax noise in her action choice (which is minimal in this case).
-The agent model is the same as the one at the end of [Chapter III.1](/chapters/3a-mdp.html').
+The agent model is the same as the one at the end of [Chapter III.1](/chapters/3a-mdp.html).
 We wrap the functions `agent`, `expectedUtility` and `simulate` in a function `mdpSimulateGridworld`.
-The following codebox defines this function and we use it later on without defining it (since it's in the WebPPL Gridworld library).
+The following codebox defines this function and we use it later on without defining it (since it's in the `webppl-agents` library).

 ~~~~
 // define_agent_simulate